AzzeddineG/rst-temp-generator/README.md

 **The word `title` will be used to name the three files that will be generated** **Also, please not that the number of objects will be the number of copies**

-* Now I open the command line in my folder that contains the app, the rst template and Json file and I run this command :
+* 5/ Finally, I open the command line in my folder that contains the app, the rst template and Json file and I run this command :

 if on windows :
 `./rstgen-win`